Bartlesville Radio » News » COVID-19 Alert Map Released Friday Morning

 Ty Loftis

-The COVID-19 alert map was released on Friday morning by the Oklahoma State Department of Health.
-Washington, Osage and Nowata County all remain in the orange, or moderate risk category.
-Across the state, 75 of the 77 counties are in the orange, or moderate risk category.
+The weekly COVID-19 alert map was released on Friday morning.
+Nowata County and Washington County remain in the orange, or moderate risk category at this time.
+Osage County has dropped to the yellow, or low risk category.
+Overall, five counties have moved from the moderate risk category to the low risk category.

-There are an additional 1,373 cases being reported across the state and 13 deaths are being reported as well, none locally however.
-The OSDH reports 956 people are hospitalized due to COVID-19, another all-time high.
+There are 20 more deaths being reported in Friday’s situation update from the Oklahoma State Department of Health, including one in Washington County.
+There are also 865 Oklahomans hospitalized due to COVID-19.

-Washington County is currently reporting 144 active cases, while Osage County is at 133 active cases and Nowata County has 48 active cases.
-These numbers are down slightly from a week ago.
+Washington County is currently reporting 125 active cases.
+Osage County has 74 active cases and Nowata County has 36 active cases at this time.

 « Back to News